 The Internet Keep Safe Coalition and the GEICO Educational Foundation have teamed up with the University of New Hampshire's Crimes Against Children Research Center to let parents know how to help keep children safe online.

-Here's what Internet Safety Rules they have come up with:
+Here are a few of the Internet Safety Rules for Kids they have come up with:

 - Keep the computer in a common room or area in the house and position the monitor so it's available for public viewing.